gkoutos-group/postcode/README.md

 Most of official data are under Open Government License 3.0 (https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)

-A copy of the data utilised is available in the _data/_ folder.
+A copy of the data utilised is available in the _data/_ folder (please note that the police data was extracted only for West Midlands).

 ## Installation